 - Insight into stack issues (like Stack Overflow)

 - Location of hotspots at the code level

-- Analysis of requests to external services via CURL, SOAP interfaces and other remote interfaces like
+- Analysis of requests to external services via CURL, SOAP interfaces, and other remote interfaces, such as

 See the environments and versions that Dynatrace supports in conjunction with PHP.